Protect yourself and your loved ones by getting vaccinated as soon as possible.

 That’s why Kaiser Permanente is urging everyone 6 months and older to get a flu shot as soon as possible.
 Getting vaccinated not only helps keep you healthy, it also protects those around you who may be at higher risk for flu complications.
 That includes children 5 and younger, adults 65 and older, pregnant women, and people with chronic conditions such as asthma, diabetes, heart disease, cancer, and HIV.

-“We don’t yet have a COVID-19 vaccine,” said Dr. Thottingal, “but we’ve had the flu vaccine for a while now.
+“The COVID-19 vaccines are not widely available yet,” said Dr. Thottingal, “but we’ve had the flu vaccine for a while now.
 It’s safe and effective, and can protect you and your family from a potentially life-threatening illness.”

 To safely and conveniently deliver flu shots during the coronavirus pandemic, Kaiser Permanente is offering a variety of vaccination options, all designed to maintain the physical distancing that’s essential in preventing the spread of COVID-19.
 These include drive-thru clinics, outdoor clinics, and roving carts that minimize patient traffic within our facilities.